Mandarin duck

-The mandarin duck (Aix galericulata) is a perching duck species native to the East Palearctic.
+The mandarin duck (Aix galericulata) is a perching duck species native to East and Northeast Asia.
 It is sexually dimorphic; the males are elaborately coloured, while the females have more subdued colours.
 It is a medium-sized duck, at 41–49 cm long with a 65–75 cm wingspan.
 It is closely related to the North American wood duck, the only other member of the genus Aix.
 'Aix' is an Ancient Greek word which was used by Aristotle to refer to an unknown diving bird, and 'galericulata' is the Latin for a wig, derived from galerum, a cap or bonnet.
 Outside of its native range, the mandarin duck has a large introduced population in the British Isles and Western Europe, with additional smaller introductions in North America.

 Taxonomy

 The mandarin duck was described and illustrated in 1727 by the German explorer Engelbert Kaempfer in his The History of Japan.
 He wrote: "Of Ducks also there are several differing kinds, and as tame as the Geese.
-One kind particularly I cannot forbear mentioning, because of the surprizing beauty of its male, call'd Kinmodsui, which is so great, that being shew'd its picture in colours, I could hardly believe my own Eyes, till I saw the Bird it self, it being a very common one."
+One kind particularly I cannot forbear mentioning, because of the surprising beauty of its male, call'd Kinmodsui, which is so great, that being shew'd its picture in colours, I could hardly believe my own Eyes, till I saw the Bird it self, it being a very common one."
 In 1747 the English naturalist George Edwards included an illustration and a description of the species in the second volume of his A Natural History of Uncommon Birds.
 He used the English name "The Chinese teal".
 He based his hand-coloured etching on a live specimen kept by the merchant Matthew Decker on his estate at Richmond in Surrey.
 Decker was a director of the East India Company.
 When in 1758 the Swedish naturalist Carl Linnaeus updated his Systema Naturae for the tenth edition, he placed the mandarin duck with the ducks and geese in the genus Anas.
 Linnaeus included a brief description, coined the binomial name Anas galericulata and cited the earlier publications.
 The mandarin duck is now placed together with the wood duck in the genus Aix that was introduced in 1828 by the German ornithologist Friedrich Boie.
 The species is monotypic: no subspecies are recognised.
 The genus name is the Ancient Greek word for an unknown diving bird mentioned by Aristotle.
 The specific epithet is from Latin galericulatum meaning a "peruke" or "wig".